suha-nathan/learning-resource-aggregator/README.md

 # Learning Resource Aggregator

-A data aggregation platform that fetches publicly available learning resources (books, courses, etc.) from multiple sources like Google Books and Coursera.
-The goal is to enable users to build self-directed, topic-based learning timelines using diverse resource formats.
+A data aggregation script that fetches publicly available learning resources (books, courses, etc.) from multiple sources like Google Books and Coursera.
+The data collected and tagged from this service is meant to be used in a learning platform that enable users to build self-directed, topic-based learning plans using a range of resources.

 ## Features